 “We can rebuild but we can never replace the original structure.”

-The church building started construction 1911, but the congregation was established in 1867 with 18 charter members as the Mooreville Methodist Episcopal Church, South.
+Construction of the church building started in 1911, but the congregation was established in 1867 with 18 charter members as the Mooreville Methodist Episcopal Church, South.

 When the building was completed in 1912, it had no pews, Phelps recalled, but during the first funeral service held in the church, enough money was raised to buy them.